 - K109 The Studio went from underground disco and early House Music to focus on mainstream disco hits.

-- San Juan Sounds has diversified beyond reggaeton, playing a variety of latin urban genres.
+- San Juan Sounds has diversified beyond reggaeton, playing a variety of latin genres such as bachata and merengue.

-- Liberty Rock Radio and Radio Broker have both shifted up the Mohs Scale of Rock and Metal Hardness; the latter has also dropped the Dance-Punk side of its playlist.
+- Liberty Rock Radio and Radio Broker have both shifted up the Mohs Scale of Rock and Metal Hardness; with the former taking a more hard rock and heavy metal direction while the latter goes for more harder edged alt-rock and drops the Dance-Punk side of its playlist (unless playing on the GFWL/Xbox Live or Steam/RGSC Complete Edition versions)

 - Gratuitous English: Pepe of GTA VC's Radio Espantoso, as well as Don Cheto and Mexican Institute of Sound of V's East Los FM.